 One of the biggest security challenges that companies face in today’s modern climate is the POST attack.
-Unlike a more traditional “Denial-of-Service” attack, POST attacks target a servers logical resources – making them particularly powerful when executed.
+Unlike a more traditional “Denial-of-Service” attack, POST attacks target a server's logical resources – making them particularly powerful when executed.

-What is a slow POST Attack?
+What is a Slow POST Attack?

-In a POST attack, an attacker begins by sending a legitimate HTTP POST header to a Web server, exactly as they would under normal circumstances.
+In a Slow POST attack, an attacker begins by sending a legitimate HTTP POST header to a Web server, exactly as they would under normal circumstances.
 The header specifies the exact size of the message body that will then follow.
 However, that message body is then sent at an alarmingly low rate – sometimes as slow as 1 byte per approximately two minutes.

 Because POST attacks can be incredibly powerful, it’s always important to have a tool in place to identify these types of issues when they’re still in their nascent stages to prevent them from becoming much larger, more serious issues down the road.

 Because of HAProxy’s structure and configuration flexibility, many professionals and consumers alike often use it as a security tool.
 Case in point: by using the following configuration example, you can easily help protect your servers against POST attacks to prevent attackers from clogging resources and ultimately harming the well-being of not only your equipment but your entire organization at the same time.